7k8m/json.filed/README.md

 # json.filed
-Framework for deferred processing of JSON file
+Framework for processing of JSON file

 ## Core concept
 JSON file as variable in program which runs on node.js